brodyu/brodyu/README.md

 ## Hi I'm Brody <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm a Data Engineer working at a startup based in San Francisco, CA. I recently graduated from the University of Hawaii at Manoa where I studied Computer Science.
+I'm a Software Engineer working at kWh Analytics, an InsurTech startup based in San Francisco, CA. Prior to joining kWh, I worked at an endowment fund where I developed their investment analytics platform.
+Prior to that, I was an intern on the trading team of a quantitative hedge fund.

+I have my bachelors in Computer Science from the University of Hawaii at Manoa and was born and raised in Honolulu, Hawaii.

 :mailbox: Reach out to me!